vestr-at-work/term-project/README.md

 6. Error diffusion dithering - Floyd-Steinberg
 7. Error diffusion dithering - Sierra-lite

-If all done correctly (after a moment - the time depends on the algorithm chosen), user will be shown the dithered image and it will be saved in the 'outputs' folder as well.
+If all done correctly (after a moment - the time depends on the algorithm chosen), user will be shown the dithered image and it will be saved in the 'files/outputs' folder as well.